Alan Ford (actor)

 Alan Ford (born 23 February 1938) is an English actor.
-He is best known for his roles in Guy Ritchie gangster movies Snatch and Lock, Stock and Two Smoking Barrels, and from appearing as separate characters in eight different episodes of The Bill.
+He is best known for his roles in Guy Ritchie gangster movies Snatch and Lock, Stock and Two Smoking Barrels, and for appearing as separate characters in eight episodes of The Bill.

 Early life

 Ford was born on 23 February 1938 in Camberwell, South London, the eldest son of a seamstress and a taxi driver, and grew up in Elephant and Castle.
 He left school at the age of 15 and took on various jobs, ending with two years of national service in the Royal Army Ordnance Corps.

 Studies and training

 François Truffaut cast Ford as one of the firemen in his Fahrenheit 451.
 Next, Ford secured a place at East 15 Acting School.
 For three years he studied drama in all its forms: Shakespeare, Chekhov, restoration, commedia dell'arte, pantomime, music, dance, fencing, Stanislavski and improvisation.
 One of his tutors there at that time was the then unknown Mike Leigh.